arnabgho/Principles-Of-Programming-Languages/readme.txt

 TODO:
+1.
 Y=10
 X=10 // Here X and Y should be in same equivalence class

+2. Can there be record within record? tough to deal

 Our Case statement: We are assuming P to be a record.
 If X isn't a record, we go for S2.
 If both X and P aren't record then we go for S1 and if X is a record but P isn't then we go for S2.